RTippin/messenger-faker/README.md

 # Config

-- Default config values for local storage location of files used when needing.
+- Default config values for local storage location of files used when seeding.
   - When seeding using local files, a random file from the message types specified folder will be used.
+  - When seeding image files with no url/local flag specified, it will use the default image url from the config.

 ```php
     'paths' => [